-At Hill West, the vast majority of children behave impeccably.
+At Hill West, we have the highest expectations for children in terms of their behaviour.
 This is because their early pre natal and post natal experiences have prepared them well to succeed in school.
-For those children whose early life experiences, or indeed diagnosis of additional needs, have not equipped them to manage their strong sensations or emotions, it is incumbent upon us to support them systematically through excellent realtionships to learn strategies to reduce their anxieties and manage their feelings and emotions.
+For those children whose early life experiences, or indeed diagnosis of additional needs, have not equipped them to manage their strong sensations or emotions, it is incumbent upon us to support them systematically through excellent relationships to learn strategies to reduce their anxieties and manage their feelings and emotions.
 Over time, it is our intention to equip all children with the skills they will need for success in later life.

 We do this through: